cschweig2/mr-roboger/README.md

 Describe: roboger();

-Test: "It returns a warning message if the user enters a letter."
+Test: "It returns a warning message if the user enters a letter."<br>
-Expect(roboger("a")).toEqual("Please enter numbers only.");
+Expect(roboger("a")).toEqual("Please enter numbers only.");<br>

-Test: "It converts the user's input to an integer from a string."
+Test: "It converts the user's input to an integer from a string."<br>
 Expect(roboger("23")).toEqual(23);

-Test: "It returns a warning message if the user enters a number outside of the range of 1-50."
+Test: "It returns a warning message if the user enters a number outside of the range of 1-50."<br>
 Expect(roboger(0)).toEqual("Please enter a number between 1 and 50.");

-Test: "It stores the user's input in a for loop" Expect(roboger(10)).toEqual(0,1,2,3,4,5,6,7,8,9,10);
+Test: "It stores the user's input in a for loop"<br>
+Expect(roboger(10)).toEqual(0,1,2,3,4,5,6,7,8,9,10);

-Test: "It converts the number 1 back to a string" Expect(roboger(1)).toEqual(0,"1");
+Test: "It converts the number 1 back to a string"<br>
+Expect(roboger(1)).toEqual(0,"1");

-Test: "It replaces each instance of 1 with the word 'Beep!'"
+Test: "It replaces each instance of 1 with the word 'Beep!'"<br>
 Expect(roboger(5)).toEqual(0,"Beep!",2,3,4,5);

-Test: It converts the number 2 back to a string" Expect(roboger(2)).toEqual(0,"1","2");
+Test: It converts the number 2 back to a string"<br>
+Expect(roboger(2)).toEqual(0,"1","2");

-Test: "It replaces each instance of 2 with the word 'Boop!'"
+Test: "It replaces each instance of 2 with the word 'Boop!'"<br>
 Expect(roboger(5)).toEqual(0,"Beep!","Boop!",3,4,5);

-Test: "It converts the number 3 back to a string" Expect(roboger(3)).toEqual(0,"1","2","3");
+Test: "It converts the number 3 back to a string"<br>
+Expect(roboger(3)).toEqual(0,"1","2","3");

-Test: "It replaces each instance of 3 with the words 'Won't you be my neighbor?'"
+Test: "It replaces each instance of 3 with the words 'Won't you be my neighbor?'"<br>
 Expect(roboger(5)).toEqual(0,"Beep!","Boop!","Won't you be my neighbor?",4,5)

 Test: "It replaces all numbers with 'Won't you be my neighbor?' for numbers starting or ending with a 3."